 Family Yoga Sessions

 Now that you and your family are spending more time inside, it’s important to find ways to stay active throughout the day.
 Luckily, there’s a workout that your family members of all ages can take part in—yoga.
 One main benefit of yoga that can help everyone at home is the calming nature of the exercises and its focus on positive mental health.
 It can also help you improve your body’s flexibility and coordination, which you might need if you’ve been sitting on the couch or at the computer a lot during this self-isolation period.

 At-Home Driver’s Ed

 If you have kids who are old enough to begin learning about driving, you can teach them some important things without even leaving the house.
-For instance, you can give the kids a breakdown of the parts of the car, what each of the dashboard symbols means, and even safe maintenance procedures.
-Knowing how to safely fix a flat tire is important for all drivers, so this time at home is the perfect opportunity to educate your kids while you have a nice bonding experience.
+For instance, you can give the kids a breakdown of the parts of the car—crucial components include the tires and the parts under the hood.
+You can also explain what each of the dashboard symbols means and go over safe maintenance procedures.
+It’s essential for all drivers to know this information, so this time at home is the perfect opportunity to educate your kids while you have a nice bonding experience.

 Start a Garden

 The exterior of your home should be just as warm and welcoming as the interior.
 One way of doing this is by planting a garden in your yard.
 Some families may be looking for ways to spend time outside safely, and gardening is the perfect way of doing that without leaving your property.
 By taking up gardening, you have an excuse to get some fresh air on a nice day, and you and your family can learn something about nature.
 Additionally, you can even learn how to grow your own food outside, including fruits, vegetables, and herbs.